zhezhel/portservice/README.md

 # Port Service

-The current main purpose of this service is to import bulk data into the database.
+The current main purpose of this service is bulk import data from json file into the database.
+To understand how service currently works, please, check tests in file `usecase/file_ingesting_test.go`.
+Example of data for import is located in file `data/ports.json`.

 ## DEVELOPMENT